DAMP

 es: POLVO

 Dust is powder made up of thousands of fine dry particles of earth or other matter that is carried by wind and drafts and forms in layers over static objects.
-In ceramics there are many material that are supplied in powder form and great care should be taken when using these products as they are made up of very small particles that are suspended in air.
+In pottery there are many material that are supplied in powder form and great care should be taken when using these products as they are made up of very small particles that are suspended in air.
 Goggles and mouth masks should be used when working with them.

 a) Dusting is to shake a product in powder form through a sieve over whatever you are decorating.
 It is usually performed over damp clay, as this will absorb and hold the powder, but it can be done over bisque with dry colors and glazes.
 It is very delicate, so be very careful when moving it and keep it away from drafts.

-b) Dusting is to clean by rubbing a dry cloth or soft brush over a surface that is dry but covered with a layer of dust
+b) Dusting is to clean by rubbing a dry cloth or soft brush over a surface that is dry but covered with a layer of dust.